Keyboard shortcuts

 kind: Role

-name: radar-agent
+name: radar-collector

 apiGroup: rbac.authorization.k8s.io